La Romana, the Dominican Republic

 People living in La Romana were asked what three things they wish they had brought and three they wish they had left behind.
 They wrote:

 "When moving to La Romana, Dominican Republic, you should pack lightweight and breathable clothing, such as shorts, t-shirts, and sundresses, due to the warm tropical climate.
 Don't forget to bring a swimsuit, beach towel, and sunscreen for enjoying the beautiful beaches.
 Pack a light jacket or sweater for cooler evenings, as well as comfortable walking shoes or sandals for exploring the city.
 Bring any necessary prescription medications, a basic first aid kit, and personal hygiene items.
 It's also a good idea to pack a reusable water bottle, insect repellent, and a travel adapter for charging your electronic devices.
-Lastly, make sure to bring important documents, such as your passport, visa, and any necessary paperwork for living and working in the Dominican Republic," explained one expat living in La Romana, the Dominican Republic.
+Lastly, make sure to bring important documents, such as your passport, visa, and any necessary paperwork for living and working in the Dominican Republic," remarked one expat living in La Romana, the Dominican Republic.

 Where should I setup a bank account in La Romana?